 WSFR Program Viewer Update Rauch / Smith

 Presented on WSFR public viewer based on TRACS MOU, which is well underway.
 There has been interest from industry in what information will be available to help tell the WSFR story.
 We want to be consistent with the MOU while getting more detail on the requirements for the build.
 We’d like to put together a group with people from the States and trade associations to have that conversation.
 AFWA can lead this effort.
 (Ron Regan has offered.)
-The TFCWG meeting in early February can be a good starting point.
+The Trust Fund Committee Working Group meeting in early February can be a good starting point.

 Industry wants some of the data that the MOU specifies will not be displayed, so we have to figure out what can or cannot be changed.